IdealisticAI/Documentation/README.md

 > description

 ## Managers
 ##### Managers have greater control over the company, allowing them to oversee employees, positions, and settings.
-Specifically, they can perform company-wide actions such as creating positions and departments, managing general access, adjusting time access, and more.
+Specifically, they can perform actions such as creating positions and departments, managing general access, adjusting time access, and all other company-wide actions.
 ### Promoting an employee to manager
 > description
 ### Demoting an employee from manager